Best winter experiences in Ontario

 Location: Across Ottawa

-Whether you’re an avid skier hitting the slopes or you’re looking for a great place to relax during your winter vacation, you’ll love spending time at one of the many versatile winter resorts in Ontario.
+Whether you’re an avid skier hitting the slopes or looking for a great place to relax during your winter vacation, there are winter resorts in Ontario for every type of traveller.

-As Ontario’s premier ski resort and winter destination, this is the perfect place for those seeking an epic skiing getaway on famous mountain peaks.
-Blue Mountain Resort’s Ski and Stay package gives you ski lift tickets for every guest in your reservation, plus cozy resort accommodation.
-You’ll find everything from boutique hotels to private homes at one of the best ski resorts in Ontario.
-If you’re planning to skip the slopes, check out Blue Mountain Village’s festive après ski scene.
+As Ontario’s premier ski resort and winter destination, this is the perfect place for those seeking an epic skiing getaway Blue Mountain Resort’s Ski and Stay package includes ski lift tickets for every guest in your reservation, plus cozy resort accommodation.
+Blue Mountain Village offers a lively apres-ski atmosphere.

 Location: 190 Gord Canning Drive, The Blue Mountains